-The separation of direct buried secondary or primary cables and ducts containing secondary or primary cable from all other underground facilities (such as telephone, sewer and water) will be in accordance with NESC Sections 320 and 353 and subject to approval by the Company and the other utilities involved.
+The separation of direct buried secondary or primary cables and ducts containing secondary or primary cable from all other underground facilities (such as telephone, sewer, and water) will be in accordance with NESC Sections 320 and 353 and subject to approval by the company and the other utilities involved.

-A minimum radial separation of 12 inches between the secondary or primary cables or ducts containing secondary or primary cables and all other utilities is required.
-For added safety, a minimum separation of 24 inches between primary cable/conduit and gas lines should be maintained wherever practicable.
-See Illustrations 19 and 20 in Section XII.
+A minimum radial separation of 24-inches between the secondary or primary cables or ducts containing secondary or primary cables and all other utilities is required.
+The minimum separation may be reduced to 12-inches with the approval of all affected utilities.
+See illustrations 19 and 20 in Section XII.
 This separation is required to permit access to, and maintenance of, either facility without damage to the other.

-914. RISERS (POLE)
+914. Risers (Pole)

-Risers on any pole shall be constructed in accordance with Illustration No. 29 or 30 in Section XII.
-Additionally, when more than one conduit per utility is to be installed on a single Company pole or where future customers are likely to be served from the same pole, standoff brackets are required, and the riser shall be constructed in accordance with Illustration No. 28 in Section XII.
-This requirement includes the spare conduit (where required) which shall be run to the first standoff bracket (at least 8 feet above grade) and capped.
-If it is necessary to install brackets below the 8 foot level during construction, the brackets must be installed below finish grade or removed upon construction completion (before energization).
-This will insure compliance with NESC requirements.
+Risers on any pole shall be constructed in accordance with illustration number 29 or 30 in Section XII.
+Additionally, when more than one conduit per utility is to be installed on a single company pole or where future customers are likely to be served from the same pole, standoff brackets are required, and the riser shall be constructed in accordance with illustration number 28 in Section XII.
+This requirement includes the spare conduit (where required) which shall be run to the first standoff bracket (at least 8-feet above grade) and capped.
+If it is necessary to install brackets below the 8-foot level during construction, the brackets must be installed below finish grade or removed upon construction completion (before energization).
+This will ensure compliance with NESC requirements.

-Bends at the foot of the pole, if required, shall be made of galvanized steel and have a minimum radius as specified by the Company (See paragraph 910).
+Bends at the foot of the pole, shall be made of galvanized steel and have a minimum radius as specified by the company (See paragraph 910).

-Before any conduit is installed on a Company owned pole, the Company shall be contacted to determine a suitable location for the riser conduit.
-Once the riser location has been determined (in consultation with the Company), the customer is responsible for installing the first 10' section or sections of conduit on the pole, including any conduit elbows or standoff brackets as required.
-Any additional sections of conduit will be installed on the pole by the Company at the customer's expense.
+Before any conduit is installed on a company owned pole, the company shall be contacted to determine a suitable location for the riser conduit.
+Once the riser location has been determined (in consultation with the company), the customer is responsible for installing the first 10' section or sections of conduit on the pole, including any conduit elbows or standoff brackets as required.
+Any additional sections of conduit will be installed on the pole by the company at the customer's expense.
 The customer is responsible for supplying all conduit and related hardware.

-If the conductors are to be owned by the Company, then the riser conduit (once installed on the pole) will generally become the property of, and will be maintained by, the Company.
+If the conductors are to be owned by the company, then the riser conduit (once installed on the pole) will become the property of, and will be maintained by, the company.

-Galvanized steel conduit starting at a minimum of 18 inches below grade shall be provided wherever cable is extended above ground.
-In some cases, sunlight resistant schedule 40 or 80 PVC conduit, suitable for the purpose, may be substituted on the riser as detailed on Illustrations No.s 28, 29 and 30 in Section XII.
+Galvanized steel conduit starting at a minimum of 18-inches below grade shall be provided wherever cable is extended above ground.
+In some cases, sunlight resistant schedule 40 or 80 PVC conduit, suitable for the purpose, may be substituted on the riser as detailed on illustration numbers 28, 29, and 30 in Section XII.